The Ties That Bind Us Together As Women

 I won’t judge you for dishes in your sink and shoes over your floor and laundry on your couch.
 I won’t judge you for choosing not to spend your one life weeding the garden or washing the windows or working on organizing the pantry.
 I won’t judge you for the size of your waist, the flatness, bigness, cut or color of your hair, the hipness or the matronliness of your clothes, and I won’t judge whether you work at a stove, a screen, a store, a steering wheel, a sink or a stage.
 I won’t judge you for where you are on your road, won’t belittle your offering, your creativity, your battle, your work.

 . . . . .

-If you’re starting or growing a business and want to connect with like-minded women on the same journey as you, join us at a Business Boutique 1-Day event this spring!
+If you’re starting or growing a business and want to connect with like-minded women on the same journey as you, join us at our Business Boutique event this fall!